-Burano was my absolute favorite Venetian island, and I highly recommend taking the water taxi over to visit this exquisite, colorful island.
+Burano was my absolute favorite Venetian island, and I highly recommend taking the water taxi over from Venice to visit this exquisite, colorful island.

 Burano is a small fishing village, and the homes are all brightly painted.
 I’ve read the vibrant colors were originally to help fisherman returning home in the fog find their home.
 But now, this sleepy village is more of a tourist attraction than anything.